synchrone/synchrone.github.io/index.md

       * Dashboards with actionable metric insights
     * Implemented a flexible monitoring stack functionality, optimized for Cloud use
       * Fully dynamic host (de-)registration
-      * Nagios-compatible checks

-Transmission-in-Docker
-: *Docker, weave.works, weave.net*
-__November 2013, July 2014, October 2015__

-    * The aim was to encapsulate a transmission-daemon, a vpn client and a data storage server inside a containerized network, making those applications play nice together, without being exposed to the host's network
-    * Weave was used as docker's custom network driver
-    * The project was re-activated multiple times, due to the tools gradually maturing

 Contributions to [Sovereign](https://github.com/sovereign/sovereign)